amelieykw/AppUsage-Tracker/README.md

 For simplicity, the user can only check the daily information of usage of the day started from the moment the user asks to the previous moment one-day ago.
 Similarly, the weekly information of usage of the week started from the moment the user asks to the previous moment one-week  ago, the monthly information of usage of the month started from the moment the user asks to the previous moment one-month ago, the yearly information of usage of the year started from the moment the user asks to the previous moment one-year ago.

+The whole process will be like :
+1. The user opens this application
+2. The user clicks the button to get the list of information of usage
+3. once this collection of data is done, the data will be stored on the remote server automatically
+4. This application asks the remote server to get the information of usage and stores the data in JSON form got from the remote server to the local SQLite database.
+5. This application retrieves the parts of data it needs from the data stored locally and shows to the user.

 ### For realising the 4.2 functionality
 it should use an algorithm of sorting.